-When it comes to waste reduction and recycling, waste reduction is our primary goal because it has the most impact.
-Reduced food waste is the number one solution to addressing global climate change, so it is a large part of our initiatives, partnerships, and outreach on campus.
+Reduced food waste is the number one solution to addressing global climate change, so this strategy is a large part of our initiatives, partnerships, and outreach on campus.

 Resources like our zero-landfill event planning guide, office resource checklist, and sustainable swag purchasing guide are distributed regularly to faculty and staff through our robust network of Green Team captains, who represent 93% of academic departments and a total of 71 campus offices and departments.

 We also partner with the Campus Kitchen at Wake Forest University, a student-run service organization that works to distribute extra prepared meals donated by the dining hall and other partner organizations to food insecure populations in Winston-Salem.
 Any excess food that cannot be salvaged for meals is brought to the Campus Garden to be turned into rich compost for our garden beds.
 In return, a portion of the produce grown at the Campus Garden is distributed to families in need in the community through Campus Kitchen to help combat food insecurity in Winston-Salem and Forsyth County.

 Download any of our waste reduction guides below.